 Roger & Mama

 Mama and Roger are one of our most heartwarming couples.
 Mama came to Charlie's Acres after being attacked by a dog and losing one of her legs.
 She had settled in as the matriarch of our sheep group and was gaining confidence on three legs, when Roger joined the group.
 Roger, recently blind due to neurological damage, was understandably fearful and confused, finding comfort in Mama's calm presence.
 Roger would become distressed when he could not easily find Mama, so we placed a bell around Mama's neck so he can always know where she is.
 He relies on Mama to find his way back to the barn at night and she sticks close to him, occasionally leaning on him for support.
+Mama and Roger are a great example of how sensitive animals can be to each other’s feelings and that they also show empathy and compassion for others.

 Charlie's Acres' Virtual Class Pet Program includes: